How To Get From Athens Airport To Piraeus Port

 Athens Airport To Piraeus Port

-There are three options: take the bus, the metro, or a taxi.
+There are three options: take the bus, take the Athens Metro, or use the taxi services.

-The journey by taxi takes an average of 40 minutes, depending on traffic.
+The journey by taxi from the international airport of Athens takes an average of 30-40 minutes, depending on traffic.
 This is the easiest option for you, but it does cost the most.

 • Yellow Taxi: If you take a yellow taxi, you can expect to pay 54 euros daily and 70 euros during the evening.
 This is a flat rate charge with daytime hours classed as 5 am until midnight and evening hours from midnight until 5 am.